change-hi/change-hi.github.io/morea/data-movement/experience-transferring-data.md

 # Request a file transfer

-A new collection panel will open\, with a ”Search" field at the top of the panel.
+A new collection panel will open, with a ”Search" field at the top of the panel.
 Click on it.</span>

 {% include figure.html url="" max-width="75%" file="/morea/data-movement/fig/globus_and_rclone14.png" alt="Node anatomy" caption="" %}